 CLEAN YOUR FREEZER

-There’s bound to be weird crumbs and sticky stuff when it comes to storing food.
+There's bound to be weird crumbs and sticky stuff when it comes to storing food.
 We all have it.
-And I hope no one ever judges me by the toxic crud in the bottom of my freezer.
+And let's hope no one ever judges us by the toxic crud in the bottom of our freezer.

 Do not skip the cleaning step.
-With your freezer (or at least part of it) empty, clean it til it gleams.
+With your freezer (or at least part of it) empty, clean it 'til it gleams.
 Use a vacuum to suck out any crusty stuff you can, then use some cleaning spray and hard core scrubbing to get the rest of it out.
-If the cleaning spray doesn’t do the trick, try a cloth with hot, soapy water on it and lay it on top of the gunk to let it soak.
-It’ll look and smell a LOT better when you’re finished and put you in your happy place for sure!
+If the cleaning spray doesn't do the trick, try an E-Cloth with hot, soapy water, lay it on top of the gunk, and let it soak.
+It'll look and smell a LOT better when you're finished and put you in your happy place for sure!

 TAKE YOUR INVENTORY AS YOU PUT IT BACK

 Try to make sense out of each section of your freezer.
-For example, here’s how I organized my pull-out freezer drawer:
+For example, here's how we organize our pull-out freezer drawer:

 - Top mini drawer: Small, random items and items we use regularly, like butter, cream cheese, string cheese, bagged shredded cheese, yogurt, breads, frozen sandwiches, and ice cream.